 AFTER

-Influence of the problem-oriented program of physical rehabilitation on the type of attitude to the disease in women with postmastektomy syndrome
+Influence of a problem-oriented program of physical rehabilitation on the attitudes toward diseases in women with post-mastectomy syndrome

 Abstract:

-The investigation of some features of attitude type to the disease is an integral part of developing of the differentiated application of psychological and physical rehabilitation of patients of different nosology.
-Objective: to determine the features of change attitude to the disease in women with postmastektomy syndrome under the influence of problem-oriented program of physical rehabilitation.
-Methods: theoretical analysis of scientific-methodic literature data, Internet and empiric data; sociological methods (survey); methods of mathematical statistic.
-Material: 50 women with early symptoms of post mastectomy syndrome at stationary rehabilitation stage, who underwent radical mastectomy by Madden were involved in the research.
-The research was carried out on the base of Zaporozskiy regional cancer center.
-In experiment 50 women with early symptoms of post mastectomy syndrome participated.
-With method of random sampling we formed main group (MG) and group of comparison (CG) with 25 persons in every group.
-Mean age of the tested was accordingly 55,44±1,06 and 55,60±1,14 years.
-Initial survey of patients took place on 2nd day after surgery and at the end of rehabilitation stationary stage (12-14th day).
-To determine the type of attitude to the disease we applied the questionnaire, developed in the Laboratory of Clinical Psychology at V.M.
-Bekhterev Institute which allows defining 12 types of attitudes to the disease: harmonious, erhopaty, anozognozic, anxious, hypochondriac, neurasthenic, melancholic, apathetic, sensitive, self-centered, paranoid, dysphoric.
-Every type of attitude to the disease consisted of common feelings (wellness, mood, sleep, appetite), perceptions of the patients about their disease, treatment, attitudes toward medical staff, family, environment, work (studying), loneliness, past and future.
-Women of comparison group were treated by program of T.I, Grushina.
+The investigation of the types of attitudes toward diseases is an integral part of developing a specific psychological and physical rehabilitation program for patients with different diseases.
+Objective: We aimed to determine the types of attitude changes toward the disease in women with post-mastectomy syndrome via the influence of a problem-oriented program of physical rehabilitation.
+Methods: theoretical analysis of scientific-methodic literature data; Internet and empirical data; sociological methods (surveys); mathematical statistical methods.
+Materials: In total, 50 women were involved in the research, and the women exhibited early symptoms of post-mastectomy syndrome.
+The study was conducted during their stationary rehabilitation stage after they underwent a radical mastectomy by Madden.
+The research was performed at the Zaporozskiy Regional Cancer Center.
+In the experiment, 50 women participated that had early symptoms of post-mastectomy syndrome.
+Using a random sampling method, we formed a main group (MG) and a group for comparison (CG) with 25 people in each group.
+The mean age of the tested individuals in each group was 55.44±1.06 and 55.60±1.14 years, respectively.
+Initial surveying of the patients took place on the 2nd day after surgery and at the end of the rehabilitation stationary stage (12-14th day).
+To determine the type of attitude toward the disease, we used a questionnaire that was developed at the Laboratory of Clinical Psychology at the V.M.
+Bekhterev Institute, which allowed us to define 12 types of attitudes toward the disease: harmonious, erhopaty, anozognozic, anxious, hypochondriac, neurasthenic, melancholic, apathetic, sensitive, self-centered, paranoid, dysphoric.
+Each type of attitude toward the disease consisted of common feelings (wellness, mood, sleep, and appetite), patient perceptions about their disease, treatment, attitudes toward medical staff, their family, their environment, their work (studying), and loneliness in the past and future.
+Women in the comparison group were treated with the program of T.I, Grushina.